riettsruff/indodax-demo/README.md

 # indodax-demo
-Simple mobile for demo trading using the official API from Indodax.
+Simple mobile app for demo trading using the official API from Indodax.